cleyvraz/war-stories.github.io/index.md

 Let’s take an additional step back and split the countries in two groups; those who never experienced a civil war and the others.
 This separation is of course very rough, and doesn’t take in account the colonialist history, the natural disaster or wars between constitutionally democratic forms of government but let us outline some difference.
 In order to perform this comparison, we will focus on the most recent data available (1965-2000).

 For one last time, let’s focus on Life Expectancy again.
 As of 2000, a 5 years gap (66.78 versus 61.08 years) lies between the two groups.
 35 years earlier, the difference was almost 9 years : despite the civil wars, the countries were able to reduce this difference over time.
-We could hope that in several decennies, despite the conflicts that might emerge in the meantime, the gap will disappear.
+We could hope that in several decades, despite the conflicts that might emerge in the meantime, the gap will disappear.
 This of course depends on many other parameters...

 {% include life_expectancy_CW_no_CW.html %}